jieyu11/AtlStaveQAInfraRedAnalysis/ThermalImpedanceQA/README.md

 * Anaconda 3 (for pytest, numpy, configparsers etc.)
 * OpenCV

+The code has been tested with Python 3.7.9, OpenCV version 3.4.2 (on Linux) and version 4.5.0 (on Windows).

 ## Installation

 Download and install [Anaconda](https://www.anaconda.com/products/individual) to manage the dependencies.
 Make sure Anaconda is added to the system PATH variable.